 6.2.1.
-Stochastic filtering for fluid motion tracking Participants: Sébastien Béyou, Étienne Mémin.
+Stochastic filtering for fluid motion tracking

+Participants: Sébastien Béyou, Anne Cuzol, Sai Gorthi, Etienne Mémin.

 We investigated the study of a recursive Bayesian filter for tracking velocity fields of fluid flows.
-The filter combines an Ito diffusion process associated to 2d vorticity-velocity formulation of Navier-Stokes equation and discrete image error reconstruction measurements.
+The filter combines an Ito diffusion process associated to 2D vorticity-velocity formulation of Navier-Stokes equation and discrete image error reconstruction measurements.
 In contrast to usual filters designed for visual tracking problems, our filter combines a continuous law for the description of the vorticity evolution with discrete image measurements.
 We resort to a Monte-Carlo approximation based on particle filtering.
 The designed tracker provides a robust and consistent estimation of instantaneous motion fields along the whole image sequence.
-In order to handle a state space of reasonable dimension for the stochastic filtering problem, the motion field is represented as a combination of adapted basis functions.
-The basis functions are derived from a mollification of Bio-Savart integral and a discretization of the vorticity and divergence maps of the fluid vector field.
-The output of such a tracking is a set of motion fields along the whole time range of the image sequence.
-As the time discretization is much finer than the frame rate, the method provides consistent motion interpolation between consecutive frames.
-In order to reduce further the dimensionality of the associated state space when we are facing a large number of motion basis functions, we have explored a new dimensional reduction approach based on dynamical systems theory.
-The study of the stable and unstable directions of the continuous dynamics enables to construct an adaptive dimension reduction procedure.
-It consists in sampling only in the unstable directions, while the stable ones are treated deterministically.
-This work has been recently accepted for publication in IEEE Journal on Pattern Analysis and Machine Intelligence.

-When the likelihood of the measurement can be modeled as Gaussian law, we have also investigated the use of so-called ensemble Kalman filtering for fluid tracking problems.
+When the likelihood of the measurement can be modeled as Gaussian law, we have also investigated the use of the so-called ensemble Kalman filtering for fluid tracking problems.
 This kind of filters introduced for the analysis of geophysical fluids is based on the Kalman filter update equation.
-Nevertheless, unlike traditional Kalman filtering setting, the covariances of the estimation errors, required to compute the so called Kalman gain, relies on an ensemble of forecasts.
+Nevertheless, unlike traditional Kalman filtering setting, the covariances of the estimation errors, required to compute the so-called Kalman gain, relies on an ensemble of forecasts.
 Such a process gives rise to a Monte Carlo approximation for a family of non-linear stochastic filters enabling to handle state spaces of large dimension.
-We have recently proposed an extension of this technique that combines sequential importance sampling and the propagation law of ensemble Kalman filter.
-This technique leads to an ensemble Kalman filter with an improve efficiency.
-This strategy appears to be a generalization of the so called optimal importance sampling proposed within the PhD of Elise Arnaud in the context of partial conditional Gaussian trackers.
-The bridge of this setup with ensemble Kalman filters is described in the PhD manuscript of Nicolas Papadakis.
+We have recently proposed an extension of this technique that combines sequential importance sampling and the propagation law of a n ensemble Kalman filter.
+This technique leads to an ensemble Kalman filter with an improved efficiency.
+We are currently investigating the introduction of a nonlinear direct image measurements operator within this ensemble Kalman scheme.
+This modification of the filter provides very promising results on 2D numerical and experimental flows.
+We are currently assessing its application to oceanic satellite images for the recovering of ocean streams.
+We are studying also the impact on the stochastic dynamics of turbulent noise defined as auto-similar Gaussian random fields and the introduction within an incremental ensemble analysis scheme of multiscale motion measurements.